open-eid/SiVa/docs/siva/v2/systemintegrators_guide.md

 By default, the service loads it's global configuration from the application.yml file that is packaged inside the jar file.
 Default configuration parameters can be overridden by providing custom application.yml in the [following locations](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-application-property-files), or using command line parameters or by using other [externalized configuration methods](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) methods.

-For example, to configure the embedded Undertow web server inside a fat jar to run on different port (default is 8080), change the **server.port** following property:
+For example, to configure the embedded Tomcat web server inside a fat jar to run on different port (default is 8080), change the **server.port** following property:
 ```bash
 server.port=8080
 ```